 Ever heard of a turkey cannon infusion roaster?
 It can speed up the cooking and crisping process while eliminating dryness.
 Or try an oil-free air fryer, which uses convection and infrared heat to deliver a cleaner, healthier deep fry.
 Pair a digital thermometer with your smartphone to monitor the turkey’s internal temperature, and don’t forget to make slicing the turkey a breeze with a precise electric carving knife.

-This Thanksgiving, let’s rethink our relationship to technology.
+This Thanksgiving, let’s rethink our relationship with technology.
 Instead of letting it dominate our day, let’s use the best parts of the digital age to make the holiday even more meaningful.
-Hopefully that will create more space to give thanks for the friends beside us, the food before us, and the love between us.
+Hopefully, that will create more space to give thanks for the friends beside us, the food before us, and the love between us.
 Happy Thanksgiving from all of us at CMIT Solutions!